Video Download: Stop The Chronic Inflammation Epidemic Dead In Its Tracks Part 1

 Stress, both physical and mental, also contributes to digestive issues.
 A certain amount of stress is inevitable, but excess stress is debilitating.

 To combat this problem, consider beginning a regular exercise routine and make getting a good night’s sleep a top priority.
 Also, consider meditation.
 Stress is, of course, impossible to completely erase, and that’s a good thing.
 Controlled stress can be beneficial.
 But problems arise when stress levels are off-the-charts.

 Hormonal imbalances are yet another area that can affect the level of healthy bacteria in the gut.

 Most people are familiar with probiotics and may try to keep their levels of “good” bacteria high by eating certain foods and taking probiotic supplements.
 Fewer people are aware of prebiotics.
 That’s regrettable since prebiotics can play a huge role in digestive health.

 Both of these substances are needed, and there are differences between the two.
 Probiotics are live bacteria found in certain foods and probiotic supplements.
 The problem with them is this: They are extremely fragile -- the heat and acids in our body may destroy them before they can get to work.

 Additionally, some people may not like the taste of foods that deliver probiotics (yogurt, sauerkraut and other dairy products) and may not be taking probiotic supplements.

-In contrast, prebiotics is particular plant fibers that provide beneficial nutrients directly to the right bacteria in the colon and large intestine.
+In contrast, prebiotics are particular plant fibers that provide beneficial nutrients directly to the "good" bacteria in the colon and large intestine.
 Prebiotics are far more durable than probiotics and thus can withstand the heat and acids that destroy probiotics.

 Another difference between the two: there are countless types of bacteria in our gut, and probiotics must battle them to deliver its benefits.
 By contrast, prebiotics can immediately home in on the beneficial bacteria that is already present and provide nourishment to these friendly bacteria.